SimpNick6703/Simple-Password-Manager/README.md

       - `python3 -m pip3 install cryptography`
 2. Run the code when in the code's directory:
-   - Command to run the code: `python passmanager.py` If the above doesn't work then try:
+   - Command to run the code: `python passmanager.py` If the above doesn't work then try again with `python3 passmanager.py`.
-      - `python3 passmanager.py`

 ## Known Bugs
 - Using a different Master Password still lists all the credentials in `password.txt`.